-During our review of candidate significant wildlife habitat, the following were identified as potentially present on site, seeps and springs, bat cavity trees, and habitat for special concern and rare wildlife species.
+During our review of candidate significant wildlife habitat, the following were identified as potentially present on site, seeps and springs, bat cavity trees, amphibian breeding pools, turtle nesting and overwintering sites, and habitat for special concern and rare wildlife species.
 None of these features were found to be present on the property during the site survey.